Erosion Control

 Compost Blanket

-Typically used on poor soil, a compost blanket is a 1–4 inch layer of compost applied with a blower truck.
-The compost is a blend of coarse and fine material.
+Typically used on nutrient-poor soil, a compost blanket is a 1–4 inch layer of compost made of a blend of coarse and fine materials.
 If seed is applied with the blanket, the layer should not exceed 2 inches; establishing roots may not penetrate the underlying soil if the blanket is deeper.
-Be sure the compost is well-cured; if applied while still “hot,” vegetation may not establish.
+Be sure the compost is well-cured, meaning it has finished the composting process and has cooled.
+If the blanket is applied while the compost is still hot, vegetation may not establish.

 A compost blanket should not be used where overland flow is expected.
-The blanket will absorb rainfall, but overland flow can erode the compost.
-If the blanket must be used in areas with overland flow, till in the compost.
+While it will safely absorb rainfall, overland flow can erode the compost.

-RECPs are arguably the best way to stabilize most channel areas.
+Rolled erosion control products (RECPs) are arguably the best way to stabilize most areas susceptible to channel erosion.
 They are also used to stabilize slopes.
-Because RECPs need vegetation to function properly, site conditions must be conducive to vegetation establishment.
-In extremely poor soils or deep shade, riprap or erosion stone may be the best option.
-Temporary and permanent rolled products are available.
+Because RECPs need vegetation to function properly, site conditions must be conducive to establishing vegetation.
+In extremely nutrient-poor soils or deep shade, riprap (a layer of large stones) or erosion stone may be the best option.
+Temporary and permanent RECPs are available.
+Temporary RECPs prevent erosion while the vegetation matures, after which the temporary RECPs eventually degrade.
+They are more often used on moderate slopes.
+Permanent RECPs are applied in areas where vegetation alone will not provide enough erosion control, such as steep slopes and areas with a lot of water runoff.

-Manufacturers of RECPs provide specs for their products online.
-Most manufacturers also provide software to help determine the appropriate product for a given site.
-A list of virtually all RECPs on the market and their specifications is in the Geosynthetics Specifier’s Guide.
+Manufacturers of RECPs provide specifications for their products online.
+Most manufacturers also provide software for practitioners that helps them determine the appropriate product for a given site.
+A database of virtually all RECP manufacturers on the market and their specifications is available in the Geosynthetics Specifier’s Guide.

 Types of RECPs

-Erosion control blankets are temporary, degradable rolled products made of natural or polymer fibers mechanically, structurally or chemically bound together to form a continuous matrix.
-Blankets are usually classified as netlesssingle-net or double-net.
+Erosion control blankets are temporary, degradable rolled products.
+They are made of natural or polymer fibers that are mechanically, structurally, or chemically bound together to form a continuous matrix.

-Netless blankets consist of fibers stitched together with a biodegradable thread.
-Because there is no net, this product is typically used in intensively mowed areas and areas where animals could become entangled in netted products.
+These consist of fibers stitched together with a biodegradable thread.
+Because there is no net, this product is typically used in frequently mowed areas and areas where animals could become entangled in netted blankets.

-Single- and double-net blankets consist of one or two polymer or jute nettings interwoven with natural fibers — typically straw, coir (coconut) and/or excelsior.
-In general, netless and single-net are used on slopes or in low-flow channels.
-Double-net can be used on slopes and in higher-flow channels.
+These consist of one or two polymer or jute nettings interwoven with natural fibers—typically straw, coir (coconut), and/or excelsior.
+In general, netless and single-net blankets are used on slopes or in low-flow channels.
+Double-net blankets can be used on slopes and in higher-flow channels.

-TRMs are permanentnon-degradable, rolled products made of synthetic materials.
-These three-dimensional mats provide immediate erosion protection, enhance vegetation establishment and offer long-term functionality by permanently reinforcing vegetation.
+Turf reinforcement mats (TRMs) are permanent, non-degradable, rolled products made of synthetic materials.
+These three-dimensional mats provide immediate erosion protection, enhanced vegetation establishment, and long-term functionality by permanently reinforcing vegetation.
 TRMs are typically used in high-flow ditch channels and on very steep slopes where unreinforced vegetation may not provide adequate erosion protection.

-SUDAS classifies TRMs by material and by their performance in channel and slope applications.
-Refer to Table 1 for more information.
+See the SUDAS Design Manual for the classification of TRMs by material and by their performance in channel and slope applications.

 Selecting the Appropriate RECP